Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Key Propagation Graph Generator

-During the training phase of CRG, the difference between input response $\vect{h_v}$ and the reconstructed response $\hat{\vect{h_v}}$ is employed as the optimization loss, along with another KL-divergence loss.
-More details about the training of CRG are presented in Section \ref{sec:training}.
-During the inference phase of CRG, the CVAE model is invoked to generate a response for a given context node.
-The output response embedding is then utilized as the initial state of a GRU model to produce the corresponding text sequence word by word.
+The goal of CRG is to minimize the reconstruction error between representations of the generated response $\hat{\vect{h}}_v$ and the original response $\vect{h}_v$, thereby extracting contextually coherent distributions.
+Detailed loss functions and rewards are presented in Section~\ref{sec:training}.
+Next, we elaborate on the candidate set generation process after the completion of the CRG training.

-Recap from Section \ref{sec:rl-def} that, at each step $t$ during the key graph generation process, the CRG is first invoked to augment the candidate graph.
-We set a threshold $\gamma$ for the size of the candidate set.
-If the number of candidate nodes is more than $\gamma$, the candidate graph remains unchanged.
-If the number of candidate nodes is less than $\gamma$, CRG is invoked to generate responses for the sampled candidate nodes.
-The generated new response nodes are utilized to expand the candidate set.
-After that, ENS is employed to identify the next key node for propagation based on the updated candidate set.
+{\bf CRG Generation.} In the generation phase of CRG, we set a threshold $\gamma$ for the size of the candidate set, which is initialized using the original graph.
+If the number of candidate nodes exceeds $\gamma$, the candidate graph remains unchanged and is inherited in the next step.
+Otherwise, we uniformly sample nodes from the current candidate graph $G_t$ as contexts and invoke the trained CRG to generate new response nodes for these selected context nodes until the candidate size requirement is satisfied.

+Suppose at step $t$, the size of the current candidate set is less than or equal to $\gamma$, and we select a context node $i$ from the candidate graph $G_t$.
+We first generate the topic-aware representation $\vect{h}_i$ based on Eq. ~\eqref{eq:h_u}.
+Next, $\vect{z}'$ is sampled following the learned distribution $q_\varphi$.
+We then combine $\vect{z}'$ and $\vect{h}_i$ to generate the response $\vect{h}_j$ according to Eq.~\eqref{eq:h_v_hat}.
+The text of node $i$ can be generated using the GRU decoder based on the decoded representation $\vect{h}_j$.
+After that, we add the node $j$ and edge $(i,j)$ to the candidate graph $G_t$.
+This process will continue until the size of candidate set exceeds $\gamma$.

+After obtaining the updated candidate graph $G_{t+1}$ with sufficient nodes, we select candidates for the current identified key propagation graph $g_t$ using a hybrid selection method.
+Specifically, we consider two types of candidates.
+The first type, referred to as {\em local candidates}, consists of the nodes that are directly connected to nodes in the current key propagation graph $g_t$:

+The second type of nodes comprises those that exist in the candidate graph ${G}_{t+1}$ but are not present in the current propagation graph $g_t$.
+These nodes are referred to as {\em global candidates}:

+{\bf Example.} In the example illustrated in Figure \ref{fig:kpg}, $G_{t+1}$ consists of 6 nodes, and the current key propagation graph $g_t$ contains node 0 and node 1.
+Therefore, the local candidate set $C_{t+1}^{'} = \{2,3\}$ and the global candidate set $C_{t+1}^{''} = \{2,3,4,5\}$.

+By introducing the second type of nodes, we incorporate a restart mechanism that allows all unselected nodes to be considered during the node selection process.
+This approach strikes a balance between localized exploration around the existing key nodes and a global search across the entire candidate graph.
+Besides, a trade-off parameter $\epsilon\in [0, 1]$ is introduced to control the balance between these two types of candidates.
+At each step $t$, we either set $C_{t+1}=C^{'}_{t+1}$ with a probability of $\epsilon$ to locally explore the boundary of the current key propagation graph $g_t$, or set $C_{t+1}=C^{''}_{t+1}$ with a probability of $(1-\epsilon)$ to restart the exploration from one of the other nodes that have not been selected before, enabling a global search across of the entire graph.
+In our experiments, we set $\epsilon = 0.8$ by default.